-- C. If in accordance with the AMP, ALP, and CBJ code the leased property are required for future development, the lease was executed prior to the determination of a future need for the leased property, and the Airport declines to renew a lease, the Airport will either purchase or relocate the leasehold improvements.
+- C. The Airport may purchase or relocate the leasehold improvements if the leased premises are required for future development, in accordance with the AMP, ALP, and CBJ code; and if the lease was executed prior to the determination of a future need for the leased property.
 The Airport, at the Airport's discretion, may either: - 1.
 Purchase the leasehold improvements.
 The purchase price would be at the cost of replacement of the leasehold improvements at a new location at the Juneau International Airport.
 If the lessee has no intention to continue leasing at the Juneau International Airport, the Airport will purchase the leasehold improvements at fair market value as determined by an independent appraisal; or - 2.
-Relocate the leasehold improvements to a new location at the Juneau International Airport
+Relocate the leasehold improvements at a new location at the Juneau International Airport